rust-lang/book/second-edition/src/ch05-02-example-structs.md

 function we wrote has two parameters.
 The parameters are related, but that’s not expressed anywhere in our program.
 It would be more readable and more manageable to group width and height together.
-We’ve already discussed one way we might do that in the Grouping Values into Tuples section of Chapter 3 on page XX: by using tuples.
+We’ve already discussed one way we might do that in the "Grouping Values into Tuples" section of Chapter 3: by using tuples.
 Listing 5-9 shows another version of our program that uses tuples:

 <span class="filename">Filename: src/main.rs</span>